Cintas (CTAS) Gets a Hold Rating from Oppenheimer

-Oppenheimer analyst Scott Schneeberger assigned a Hold rating to Cintas (CTAS) today.
-The company’s shares closed last Wednesday at $326.00, close to its 52-week high of $344.97.
+Oppenheimer analyst Scott Schneeberger maintained a Hold rating on Cintas (CTAS) yesterday.
+The company’s shares closed last Friday at $327.17, close to its 52-week high of $344.97.

-According to TipRanks.com, Schneeberger is a 4-star analyst with an average return of 6.3% and a 57.5% success rate.
+According to TipRanks.com, Schneeberger is a 5-star analyst with an average return of 6.5% and a 57.6% success rate.
 Schneeberger covers the Services sector, focusing on stocks such as Fleetcor Technologies, Service International, and Target Hospitality.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Cintas with a $305.40 average price target.
+Cintas has an analyst consensus of Moderate Buy, with a price target consensus of $326.33, implying a 3.3% upside from current levels.
+In a report issued on September 24, Robert W. Baird also maintained a Hold rating on the stock with a $334.00 price target.

 See today’s analyst top recommended stocks >>